 Apple’s yearly WWDC product announcements

-It’s that time of year again.
-InnoviMobile has some opinions on game-chaning technologies that Apple introduces – mostly once a year (nothing on the new iPhone – but that’s surely coming the fall).
+It’s that time of year again and InnoviMobile has some opinions on game-chaning technologies that Apple introduces – mostly once a year (nothing on the new iPhone – but that’s surely coming the fall).
 Apple’s Worldwide Developer Conference is their time to announce new products and enhancements to existing products and platforms.
 Apple talked about many innovations – the HomePod speaker (although I’m a big fan of Sonos I’m definitely getting the HomePod), a modest update to the Mac’s operating system not-so-cleverly named High Sierra, and iOS 11 – the new operating system for the iPhone and iPad.

 Most of the iOS 11 announcements were about the iPad and there was lots of Siri love (one day Siri will listen to what I want… one day).
 When we think of iOS enhancements we think of business customers.
 Sure, being able to record your screen, send friends money using Apple Pay, and the one-handed keyboard option are cool enhancements.
 But what about enhancements that will move the needle for business and enterprise apps.